davidusb-geek/emhass/docs/develop.md

 ```

 ### Example Docker testing pipeline
 The following pipeline will run unittest and most of the EMHASS actions.
-This may be a good options for those who wish to test their changes against the production EMHASS environment.
+This may be a good option for those who wish to test their changes against the production EMHASS environment.

 *Linux:*
 *Assuming docker and git installed*